-Angela Watkins is the Partnership for Success Coordinator covering Mercer, Monroe, Summers and Fayette County on the Partnership for Success grant, which focuses on strengthen partnerships with child-serving agencies, schools, and behavioral health providers to prevent underage drinking, intravenous drug use, and marijuana use of high – risk students ages 9 – 20.
+Angela Watkins is the Partnership for Success Coordinator covering Mercer, Monroe, Summers, and Fayette County on the Partnership for Success grant, which focuses on strengthening partnerships with child-serving agencies, schools, and behavioral health providers to prevent underage drinking, intravenous drug use, and marijuana use of high – risk students ages 9 – 20.
 She works to promote and provide the evolution of positive alternatives for the targeted population with a focus on youth/young adult engagement and leadership throughout the region.
 She is also the WV KIDS COUNT Regional Ambassador for Region 6.

 Michelle enjoys working with the 200+ monthly applicants she serves through Identogo

 Rhonda Helmondollar is a program director at Community Connections, Inc. After working full time at Community Connections since 2006, Rhonda “retired” from her HR, Financial, and Office Management

 position to serve part time as the Blessing Box Project Coordinator.

 In her role, Rhonda works as the leading contact to install and maintain the area blessing boxes.
 As well as making sure they

 are filled to help the needs of the community.
 She has also served in various other positions – including HR, Financial, and Office Manager,

 educator of the proven-effective All-Stars Curriculum in Mercer County middle school classrooms, and 10+ years involvement with SADD

 (Students Against Destructive Decisions) including serving on the West Virginia State Advisory Board.